khadkauj/roboApp/README.md

+You can see the live demo in  https://khadkauj.github.io/roboApp/ .

+ReactJS, Redux, ReactRouter,other ReactRouter libraries, Firebase, Material UI, Tachyons, HTML5/CSS3 and so on...

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can view it in https://khadkauj.github.io/roboApp/ .
 ## Available Scripts

 In the project directory, you can run: